TryKickoff/trykickoff.github.io/statix/index.md

 ### Code snippets

- Statix leverages Assemble to give you the ability to write a snippet of HTML once and then include it across multiple HTML files.
+ Statix leverages [Assemble](http://assemble.io/) giving you the ability to write a piece of HTML once and then include it across multiple HTML template files.

  Editing a navigation link across 10 static HTML pages?
 No problem.
 Want to change a piece of footer text across the whole of your site templates?
 Easy!